LukasLJL/CryptTool/README.md

 ## User Documentation
 User Documentation

 Our CryptTool has the functionality to en- and decrypt files.
-How you can use it or achive it, we describe in the following:
+How you can use it or achieve it, we describe in the following:

 1. As you start the program.
-The user gets an overview of his drives.
-Our user can choose between three options:
+Our user can choose between four options:

       - 1st: You want to encrypt a file.

       - 2nd: You want to decrypt a file.

       - 3rd: You want to create a key for the en- or decryption.

-2. Afterwards the program need to know, in which drive you want to save/decrypt/encrypt your file.
+      - 4th: Exit Tool

+2. After that the user gets an overview of his drives.
+The user have to chose a drive, on which his Decrypt/Encrypt Key is stored.

-3. Also, its necessary to tell the program in which path your file is saved or want to be saved.
-For example: C:\CryptTool\BEISPIELDATEI.TXT
+3. Also, its necessary to tell the program in which path your file is saved.
+For example: ``C:\CryptTool\ImportantDocument.txt``

       - Be aware not to type double slash instead of a single one.

+4.1.
+On encrypt mode, an encrypted file will be created with the file extension .encrypted 4.2  On decrypt mode, a new folder will be created with the name "Decrypted", where the decrypted file is then located

-4. Its important to mention that, if you want to create a key, you have to create an folder by yourself and name it "CryptTool".
-And at the time you create the key, you have to put it inside the "CryptTool" folder.
+5. Its important to mention that, if you want to create a key, you have to create an folder by yourself and name it "CryptTool".
+(Example: ``C:\CryptTool``)

 ## Developer Documentation
 We have a documentation for every part of the CryptTool program